JoeD016/Interactive-Lab-Hub/Lab 3/README.md

 ### The video demo of our dialogue can be find [here](https://www.youtube.com/watch?v=1PuzkOuhvbY)

-\*\***The dialogue aced out as what I expect but there are some little problems first is during a phone call, the user will keep talking and the device may have a hard time determining whether to stop recording.**\*\*
+\*\***The dialogue acted out as what I expect but there are some little problems first is during a phone call, the user will keep talking and the device may have a hard time determining whether to stop recording.**\*\*

 ### Wizarding with the Pi (optional)
 In the [demo directory](./demo), you will find an example Wizard of Oz project.
 In that project, you can see how audio and sensor data is streamed from the Pi to a wizard controller that runs in the browser.
 You may use this demo code as a template.
 By running the `app.py` script, you can see how audio and sensor data (Adafruit MPU-6050 6-DoF Accel and Gyro Sensor) is streamed from the Pi to a wizard controller that runs in the browser `http://<YouPiIPAddress>:5000`.
 You can control what the system says from the controller as well!